BaudehloBiz/planllama-js/PROTOCOL.md

-# Jobber Socket.IO Protocol
+# PlanLlama Socket.IO Protocol

-This document describes the socket.io protocol used by the Jobber client to communicate with the Jobber server.
+This document describes the socket.io protocol used by the PlanLlama client to communicate with the PlanLlama server.

 ## Connection